-Camper Van Restoration Pros at Peace Vans Make Modern Magic of Retro VWs
+These Camper Van Restoration Pros Make Modern Magic from Retro VWs

 It’s hard to get older vans repaired, Sitner said, and he struggled to find a shop in the Pacific Northwest that could help him get the parts he needed for his new purchase.
 Then he found a small van repair shop in Seattle, WA called Peace Vans.
 The business was about to shut its doors, which gave Sitner an idea: What if he bought the place?